 New colors are usually not recognized by breed organizations or poultry clubs for a while.
 Often this doesn’t happen until enough people start breeding and showing the “new” variety, so you may find a grey bird in an unexpected place!

 Both the bantam and large fowl can be found in blue and self-blue among many other colors.
 Lavender is still harder to find in this breed but has become quite popular.

-This grey chicken breeds is characterized by their blue coloration, but some are black and some are splash.
+These grey chicken breeds are characterized by their blue coloration, but some are black and some are a splash.

 The Australorp, grey chicken breed started off only as black, but more recently blue has been developed!